oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

-- Now lets look at the logs of the pods you have launched (replace the ID by the exact ID of your pod)
+- Now lets look at the logs of the pods you have launched (replace the ID shown here with the exact ID of your pod)
   -  `kubectl logs  --follow storefront-68bbb5dbd8-vp578`

 ```